The Muffin Man: Origins and meaning

 Victorian households had many of their fresh foods delivered, such as muffins, which were delivered door-to-door by a vendor known as a muffin man.
-The "muffin" in question was the bread item also known as an English muffin, not the typically sweeter U.S. variety of muffin.
-Drury Lane is a thoroughfare bordering Covent Garden in London.
+The "muffins" in question are the bread item also known as English muffins, not the typically sweeter variety originating in the United States.

-The rhyme and game appear to have spread to other countries in the mid-nineteenth century, particularly the US, the Netherlands, and Singapore.
+The rhyme and game appear to have spread to other countries in the mid-nineteenth century, particularly the United States, the Netherlands, and Singapore.
 As with many traditional songs, there are regional variations in wording; for example, another popular English version substitutes "Dorset Lane" for Drury Lane, while in the Dutch version (entitled Zeg ken jij de mosselman), mussels are substituted for muffins, and Scheveningen, the fishermans harbour near the Hague, for Drury Lane.
 In Singapore, the muffin man is replaced by the Satay man, and Drury Lane is replaced with Tiong Bahru.

 In Volume 5 of his contemporary account of the London Prize Ring, Boxiana, published in 1829, Pierce Egan writes of an attempted fix (or "cross") of a match scheduled for 18 October 1825, between Reuben Marten and Jonathan Bissel ("Young Gas").
 Young Gas refused to take the bribe and one week later identified the person who offered him £200 to throw the fight as a "Mr. Smith, a muffin-baker in Gray's Inn Lane".
 Young Gas also identified the "gentlemen" who employed the muffin-baker to act as go between, but those gentlemen denied involvement claiming they did not have "the slightest knowledge of the muffin-man".

 Urban legend claims that a local baker named Frederick Thomas Lynwood who lived on Drury Lane in London lured children into a dark alley by tying baked goods such as English muffins onto a string in order to murder them.
 There are no historical records of Lynwood.

-Lynwood is said to have killed fifteen children and seven fellow chefs.
-He also has been said to have cooked the victims into his muffins and lure the next victims with them.